TychoLoke/Azure-Subgroup-User-Mapper/README.md

 ## How to Use

 1. **Connect to Azure AD:** The script first establishes a connection to Azure AD.
-2. **Specify the Group:** Replace `"GROUPNAME"` in the script with the specific group name you want to query.
+2. **Specify the Group:** Replace `"GROUPNAME"` in the script with the exact display name of the group you want to query.
+The script validates that a single group with that display name exists.
 3. **Run the Script:** Execute the script in a PowerShell environment.

 ## What the Script Does

-- Retrieves the specified group from Azure AD.
+- Retrieves the specified group from Azure AD using an exact display name filter and stops with an error if no group or multiple groups are found.
 - Initializes an empty array to store the results.
 - Retrieves all subgroups within the specified group, filtering only objects of type 'Group'.
 - Loops through each subgroup and user, creating a custom object that stores the display names of the subgroup and user.